7Block Labs

 }

-If you don’t need signature tracking, deep links are the simplest:
+If you don't require signature tracking, deep links are definitely the easiest option:

 ton://transfer/<ADDRESS>?jetton=<USDT_MASTER>&amount=5000000&text=order-123